 Product line availability

 Note: The Jira integration is available in ZEP Compact and ZEP Professional.
 It is not included in ZEP Clock.
+The integration can be booked via the Self-Service Tool.

 Prerequisites